aelena/trustworthy-ai/README.md

 - AI systems and solutions vary widely, making it difficult to create a one-size-fits-all audit framework
 - The field is constantly evolving, requiring auditors to continuously update their knowledge and adapt their techniques, and in many cases, audits will require specialized domain knowledge
 - AI systems tend to be highly complex, involving various technologies and processes, which complicates the creation of comprehensive audit procedures
+- their black-box nature
+  - Difficulty in tracing decision pathways in transformer architectures
+  - Emergent behaviors may not be apparent during initial testing
+  - Complex interactions between model components
 - Different regulatory bodies may have distinct requirements
 - The skills gap
+- Inconsistent or incompelte documentation, and lack of standards
+- Difficulty in validating the quality of massive training datasets, which can probably be done with programming, automation or additional AI but which requires careful review and oversight, especially in sensitive use cases.

+Many more challenges in the [dedicated page](./pages/challenges.md)

 ## References